ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 # HyTrust CloudControl overview
 {: #htcc_considerations}

 The HyTrust CloudControl service enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
-When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent}}.
+When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.cloud}} data center.
 {: shortdesc}

-This service is available only to instances that are running vSphere 6.5.
-The current HyTrust CloudControl version that is installed is 5.6.
-{:note}

 ## Technical specifications for HyTrust CloudControl
 {: #htcc_considerations-specs}

+The following versions of the HyTrust CloudControl service are installed, based on the NSX networking solution type of your instance:

+* 5.6 for vCenter Server with NSX-V
+* 6.1 for vCenter Server with NSX-T

 The following components are ordered and included in the HyTrust CloudControl service: